-The trail ran from the Red River Settlement (RRS) to St. Paul and followed the Red River (blue arrows) for much of the way.
-From St. Paul, this cover was carried by steamboat down the Mississippi River (shown in blue) and then transferred to a train (or a series of trains) to Chicago.
+From St. Paul, this cover was carried by a steamboat down the Mississippi River (shown in blue) to a town that had a connection with trains to Chicago.

-In 1855 when this cover was mailed, the only railhead on that portion of the Mississippi River was at Rock Island, IL but several towns north of Rock Island had stagecoach connections to trains further east.
-Therefore, it remains unclear where this cover was transferred, although La Crosse, WI is a good possibility (see: Chronicle 262, May 2019, p.
+In 1855 when this cover was mailed, the only railhead on that portion of the Mississippi River was at Rock Island, IL but several towns north of Rock Island had stagecoach connections to eastbound trains.
+Therefore, it remains unclear where this cover was transferred, although La Crosse, WI is one possibility (see: Chronicle 262, May 2019, p.
 128).

-In any case, from Chicago, the cover was taken to Detroit on the Michigan Central Railroad (Route 13,003) and then exchanged with the Canadian post office at Windsor, Ontario.
+From Chicago, this cover was carried to Detroit on the Michigan Central Railroad (Route 13,003).
+It crossed the Detroit River on a steamboat (there was no railroad car ferry service until January 1, 1867) and was then given to the Canadian post office at Windsor, Ontario.
 It finally reached Toronto on the Great Western Railway via a branch line from Niagara Falls that had opened earlier in 1855.